 Which metrics should I look at once I have call data?

-When you look at the extension data, there will be information about clicks, impressions and conversions — all data that’s not too scary and unfamiliar.
+When you look at the extension data, there will be information about clicks, impressions and conversions — all data that’s not too scary or unfamiliar.
 However, it’s important to recognize that these clicks are not necessarily on the call extension itself; they are just clicks earned when the extension was shown as part of the ad (meaning the recorded click could’ve been on the ad headline or another extension, thus not producing a call conversion).

 With that in mind, you can add columns that feature data on your call extension, including phone impressions, phone calls or the phone-through rate (how many times someone called you divided by how many times your call extension was shown).